yatinmanuel/HooStocks/README.md

 ## What is it?

-HooStocks is a stock-analyzing application, doing a range of things from analyzing stocks in real-time, unlimited API calling, and no rate-limiting.
+HooStocks is a stock-analyzing application, being able to analyze stocks in real-time while having unlimited API calling and no rate-limiting.

 It uses a LLM in order to provide a score for a user-inputted stock based on stock history, current price, P/E ratio, all-time highs and lows, and the stock company's value as a company amongst several other factors.